chatwoot/docs/docs/product/channels/live-chat/create-website-channel.md

 **Step 5**.
 Hooray!
 You have successfully created a website inbox.
 Now, add the widget to your website.

 Copy and paste the code snippet shown on the page to your website and start supporting your customers.
-You can click on the Copy button to copy and then [paste in the root file](/docs/user-guide/setting-up-chatwootwidget#root-file-of-website) of your website.
+You can Copy button to copy and then [paste in the root file](/docs/user-guide/setting-up-chatwootwidget#root-file-of-website) of your website.

 ![finish_inbox](./images/inbox-is-ready.png)